 - 4. All initial and follow-up bid proposals shall be evaluated as they are received.
 The criteria for choosing the winning bid proposal shall include, at a minimum, the following: (a) the total value of the bid proposal; (b) the bidder's ability to perform the RFP requirements; (c) the bidder's asset management qualifications and experience; and (d) the bidder's financial stability and strength.
 The winning bid proposal shall be the one with the best combination of attributes based on the evaluation criteria.
 If, however, the winning bid proposal is lower in amount than any other initial or follow-up bid proposal(s), the Company shall explain in writing to the TPUC why it rejected each higher bid proposal in favor of the lower winning bid proposal.
-The Company shall maintain records demonstrating its compliance with the evaluation and selection procedures. - An incumbent asset manager shall not be granted an automatic right to match a winning bid proposal.
-If the incumbent asset manager desires to continue its asset management relationship with the Company after expiration of its asset management agreement, it shall submit a written bid proposal in accordance with the Company's RFP procedures.
-The bid proposal shall be evaluated pursuant to the procedures set forth in paragraph 4 above. - 6.
+The Company shall maintain records demonstrating its compliance with the evaluation and selection procedures. - 5.
+An incumbent asset manager shall not be granted an automatic right to match a winning bid proposal. - 6.
 The Company may develop additional procedures for asset management selection as it deems necessary and appropriate so long as such procedures are consistent with the agreed-upon procedures described herein. - 7.
 The Company shall retain all RFP documents and records for at least four (4) years and such documents and records shall be subject to the review and examination of the TPUC Staff.
 The Asset Manager shall maintain documents and records of all transaction that utilize the Company's gas supply assets.
 All documents and records of such transactions shall be retained for two years after termination of the agreement and shall be subject to review and examination by the Company and the TPUC Staff.